 If your selected roofing company gives you an estimate more than your insurance payout or vice versa, they most likely missed something in the scope of work and you’ll need them to revise the estimate to fit accurately with your needs.

 So what if your Insurance Company denies your claim?
 You can appeal with the help of a Public Adjuster.

 If your insurance claim is fully covered or partially covered by your existing insurance policy, you’ll have the money to do repairs on your roof or replace it completely with a brand new roof.
 Always feel free to ask other options or other roofing companies for estimates to get the best value and quality of work.

 Need to Share Your Insurance Information with Your Contractor?

-You might want to inform your contractor for a possible payout before they create an estimate so that they are aware of your budget and can advise you thus making sure they take advantage of the payout and charge you accordingly
+You might want to inform your contractor of a possible payout before they create an estimate so that they are aware of your budget and can advise you thus making sure they take advantage of the payout and charge you accordingly

 Check the reputation of the Roofing Company you want to work with, check reviews on Google, Company’s Owner name, check listings on different sites, ask around your community or if it’s too much for you to do so, then GOOGLE your way in.

 Contingency Contracts and Why You Should Avoid Them